RandJSC/static-jade-challenge-mike/README.md

 ## How It Works

 Jadify takes HTML with comments like `<!-- @jade fileName -->`, finds the filename they refer to, compiles that file, and inserts it as HTML below the comment.

+It can also theoretically work with any other template processor that operates via pipe.
+I haven't tested it with any, but if you used a comment like `<!-- @haml fileName -->`, it would try piping `fileName.haml` through the `haml` executable.